Skip to main content

 Treatment Sessions

-Treatment is delivered in 1 to 5 sessions, each lasting around 15 minutes.
+Treatment can be delivered in 1 to 5 sessions, each lasting around 15-20 minutes.
 There is no surgery and no general anaesthesia.
-The patient goes home after every session.
+The patient normally goes home after every session.

 Treatment